Therapy for Executives

 Before becoming a clinical psychologist, I started my career in the high-intensity corporate world of finance, working as both a management consultant at The Boston Consulting Group and an investment banking analyst at Morgan Stanley.
 So rest assured, I understand the pressures to deliver, meet performance metrics, manage optics, put profits above personal wellness, and how for a CEO mental health often gets deprioritized.

-My team and I bring a similar understanding of high-achieving professional worlds, including corporate leadership, consulting, executive coaching, and executive therapy with CEOs, C-suite leaders, founders, finance professionals, tech professionals, and other business leaders.
+My team and I bring a similar understanding of executive high achievers and professional worlds, including corporate leadership, consulting, executive coaching, and executive therapy with CEOs, C-suite leaders, founders, finance professionals, tech professionals, and other business leaders.

 You do not need to spend therapy explaining board dynamics, investor expectations, professional politics, or the constant tension between visionary leadership and daily operations: we’ve been there, and we get it.